pacorta/pacerunner2.0/README.md

     - Centralized date utilities in `date_utils.dart` (week ranges, month/day name constants).
     - Refactored `weekly_snapshot.dart` to handle both modes with individual week/day drill-down.
     - Chart shows 3 horizontal grid lines (0, middle, max) for minimal clutter.
+    - Activity list below chart filters to show runs from selected week/day (Week mode only).

 - **Projected finish time now shows for distance-only goals**
   - Users can now see their projected finish time based on current pace even when they only set a distance goal (without a time target).